 Early model wind tunnels like Vegas Indoor Skydiving and Flyaway use propellers below the chamber to create a flyable column of air.
-The low-tech design works, but pumps out a fairly low speed airflow.
+The low-tech design works but pumps out a fairly low-speed airflow.
 The baggy suits help flyers stay afloat in the wind column.

 Since the early days, advances in technology and the development of tunnel flying styles has changed the jumpsuit needs of flyers.

 With the advancement in wind tunnel technologies, jumpsuits began to shrink.
 The need for such aggressive flap was removed as the machines could create fast enough wind speeds to support flyers in vertical orientations.
-While holding static positions, it was still beneficial to have SOME drag on your jumpsuit to help support your body weight.
+While holding static positions, it was still beneficial to have some drag on your jumpsuit to help support your body weight.
 This was usually created by using heavier fabrics like Cordura 500 or 1000 on the lower arms and legs.

 Jumpsuit Demands of Dynamic Flying

 Somewhere around 2010, a new style of tunnel flying began to develop.
-The new wave of flying created primarily by flyers at Indoor Skydiving Bottrop was quickly labeled dynamic flying.
+The new wave of flying created primarily by flyers at Indoor Skydiving Bottrop was quickly labelled dynamic flying.
 The flying style spread rapidly around the world.

-At it's core, dynamic is the art of flying with constant movement through carving.
+At its core, Dynamic is the art of flying with constant movement through carving.
 Flyers use belly and back flying principles to fly through various angles.
 This enables the fluid movements and amazing routines you see at competitions and freestyle events.
 The flying style is commonly learned at slow speeds but can be performed at almost any wind speed.